chevere/parameter/README.md

 $bool(false);
 ```

-Use `BoolAttr` attribute to define a bool parameter.
+Use `BoolAttr` attribute to define a bool parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\BoolAttr;